 SUP MEX/20/50#11943

-47 6.2.1 For each applicable service in a given relation, administrations* shall by mutual agreement establish and revise accounting rates to be applied between them, in accordance with the provisions of Appendix 1 and taking into account relevant CCITT Recommendations and relevant cost trends.
+47

 ADD MEX/20/51

 47A 6.3 Each recognized operating agency shall, subject to applicable national law, agree with other recognized operating agencies under commercial agreements the terms and conditions, including prices, for the provision of international communication service.
 Member States shall have the power to regulate the terms and conditions of the services provided in their territory in line with the principles in these Regulations.